Quantum scarring enhances non-Markovianity of subsystem dynamics: Subsystem non-Markovianity

-\subsection{PXP vs. PXPZ}
+\subsubsection{PXP vs. PXPZ}

-This section presents results on the main theme of this work, that of first demonstrating the non-Markovianity of the dynamics of small subsystems (of a few spins) and then comparing the PXP and PXPZ models with regards to this characteristic.
+This section begins with results on the main theme of this work, that of first demonstrating the non-Markovianity of the dynamics of small subsystems (of a few spins) and then comparing the PXP and PXPZ models with regards to this characteristic.
 In Fig.\ref{fig:fig2}, we show the non-monotonicities of the trace distances $T_d(\rho_{t+\delta}^{\ell}, \rho_{t}^{\ell})$ (hereafter and in the figures, we shorten our notation and denote this as $T_d(\ell,t,\delta)$) between subsystem states separated in time by $\delta \!=\!1,2,3$ for the PXP (first row) and PXPZ (second row) models.
-The concerned subsystems comprise of one spin to up to four spins, but the multi-spin subsystems in Fig.\ref{fig:fig2} are not contiguous but any two consecutive spins in the subsystems are separated by one site.
-That is, for instance, a three-spin subsystem denoted by $\ell\!=\!2$ at the middle of the chain is a subsystem comprising of two spins located at $N/2$, $N/2+2$ and $N/2+4$, and likewise for the two- and four-spin subsystems.
+The concerned subsystems comprise of one spin to up to four spins, but the multi-spin subsystems in Fig.\ref{fig:fig2} are not contiguous - any two consecutive spins in the subsystems are separated by one site.
+That is, for instance, a three-spin subsystem denoted by $\ell\!=\!3$ at the middle of the chain is a subsystem comprising of three spins located at $N/2$, $N/2+2$ and $N/2+4$, and likewise for the two- and four-spin subsystems.
 In fact, a separation by odd number of sites reproduces the same behaviour (demonstrating this however asks for notably higher numerical costs).
 When the spins in a subsystem are located at consecutive sites (or they are separated by an even number of sites), remarkably different behaviour (i.e., very diminished) in subsystem non-Markovianity is seen.
-For two-spin subsystems, this is demonstration in the Appendix-\ref{appn1}.
+For two-spin subsystems, this is demonstrated in Appendix-\ref{appn3}.
+This choice of subsystem configurations is based simply on our numerical observation that such configurations exhibit stronger non-Markovian dynamics, thus we focus on them in the main part of this work.
+Such subsystem configurations also entail more interfaces between the subsystems in question and their respective environments, which possibly directly are responsible for the enhancement of their non-Markovianity.
+Additionally, these configurations break the inherent two-site or three-site unit-cell structure respectively of the $\mathbb{Z}_2$ or $\mathbb{Z}_3$ initial states.
+This facts may also be responsible for the enhanced non-Markovianity of such subsystems, but we leave a detailed investigation of this for future.